LindaOjo/Lindaojo.com/content/blog/How-to-start-your-programming-journey.md

 Six months after rounding up my service, I started my first day as a frontend developer intern at Buycoins in June 2019.
 I was very excited, it felt surreal.
 I realized instantly that I had not been learning how to code in the most effective way.

-This post aims to guide you as you start your programming journey.
+This post aims to guide you as you start your programming journey with fewer mistakes.

 <h3>Choose a specific career path</h3>